 The names of Orion's stars are wonderful and mysterious: Betelgeuse, Rigel, Saiph and Bellatrix.
 The three blue beauties that make up Orion's belt: Alnitak, Alnilam, and Mintaka almost sound like Indian words.
 To be sure, there are many Indian names for Orion, but I do not know any of them.

 The Orion nebula is so vast and brightly lit that it can be seen with the naked eye - but not my naked eyes any longer, sadly.

 One of the most wonderful gifts I ever received in my entire life was a small telescope with excellent optics.
-It was a Christmas present from my son's father, the only one he ever gave to me.
-Of course, the skies promptly clouded up for a week, so there was nothing to see as I anxiously awaited clearing weather.
+It was a Christmas present from my son's father, the only one I ever received from him.
+After I the absolute surprise of such a wonderful gift, the skies promptly clouded up for a week.
+There was nothing to see as I anxiously awaited clearing weather.
 Some "star" had been blazing brightly for weeks, visible even in the light pollution of the city, and stubbornly visible from my southern bedroom window in the tiny space between our home and the neighbors.
-I loved looking at it each night that winter from the warmth of my bed after I turned the lights out.
+I loved looking at it each night from the warmth of my bed after I turned the lights out.
 As soon as I could set up the scope beneath a clear sky, I searched for that brilliant jewel.

 Also in the night sky at that time was Jupiter, and four of its moons were visible as well.
 I later learned that Galileo made all of his discoveries with a similarly sized telescope.
 The intense dedication he possessed to verify the knowledge with his diligent observation using the tiny telescope suddenly had a new meaning for me.
 He had never seen photos of the planets before, no human eyes had ever seen the other planets.
 To witness the moons of Jupiter must have fired his passion and imagination beyond belief.
 The rings of Saturn confused him, at least at first.
 His determined observations proved that we circled the sun.
 He knew it was true.